Theyashsawarkar/nimap-machine-test/Readme.md

 # Product and Category Manager 🛍️📦

-This project allows you to manage categories and products with ease.
-It supports **CRUD** (Create, Read, Update, Delete) operations for both categories and products.
+This is a backend Node.js Express application that returns server-rendered HTML files.
+The HTML files are dynamic in nature, providing a seamless experience for managing products and categories.
+It supports CRUD (Create, Read, Update, Delete) operations for both categories and products.
 You can also fetch all the products associated with a specific category, making it simple to manage product-category relationships.

 ## Features ⚙️